Credit card rewards usually aren’t taxable. But make sure to watch out for select instances where rewards could be considered taxable income.

 Note that even if your provider doesn’t send you a 1099 form, you must report your rewards on your return if they’re considered income.

-Read our guide to filing your taxes online, including tax brackets to help you figure out how much you owe.
+Read our guide on filing your taxes online, including tax brackets to help you figure out how much you owe.

 What are self-employment taxes?